LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 #### Prompt<!-- linebreak -->

-This setting controls the **audible feedback** to button and key presses etc and has the following options:
+This setting controls the **audible feedback** to button and key presses etc. and has the following options:

 - **Silent**: The radio does not provide any audio feedback to button
 - **Beep**: The radio emits a beep when keys or buttons are pressed.
 There are 2 different pitches of beep.

     When navigating through *Channels* or *Talkgroups* or *menu items*, when the first item in the list is reached the **higher pitch** beep is emitted.

-    Also when switching between *Timeslots*, the **higher pitch** beep is emitted on **TS1**.
+    Also, when switching between *Timeslots*, the **higher pitch** beep is emitted on **TS1**.

     When **switching between FM and DMR** mode the **higher pitch** beep is emitted when the mode is **DMR**.

     When changing power, the **higher pitch** beep is emitted when the **lowest power level is selected**.

-- In addition to the beep, the firmware also supports voice prompts **if an voice prompt file is loaded via the CPS**.
+- In addition to the beep, the firmware also supports voice prompts **if a voice prompt file is loaded via the CPS**.
   There are 3 levels of voice prompt,
   - "**Voice**",
   - "**Voice L2**" and